PFTL/website/content/blog/13_storing_data.rst

                 data.append(line)
             line = f.readline()

 Now you see that things are getting more complicated.
 After opening the file, we read the first line and then we enter into a loop, that will keep running while there are more lines in the file.
 We start two empty lists to hold the header and the data information.
 For each line, we check whether it starts with ``#``, which would correspond to the header (or comment).
-The rest of the lines, we append them to ``data``.
+We append the rest of the lines to ``data``.

 If you look into the ``data`` variable, you will notice that it is not very usable.
 If you are reading the example with the two columns, you will see that ``data`` is a list in which every element looks like `` 0.0\t0.02994\n``.
 If we want to reconstruct the information we had before, we have to reverse the procedure of writing.
 The first thing to note is that both values are separated by a ``\t``, therefore our code would look like the following: